Data processing agreement

 • Access to production infrastructure is managed on a least-privilege basis.

-• BabySea implements processes to establish and maintain data processing agreements with Subprocessors as required by Applicable Data Protection Law and is working to confirm such terms with all current Subprocessors.
+• BabySea implements processes to establish and maintain data processing agreements or equivalent contractual data protection terms with Subprocessors where required by Applicable Data Protection Law.

 Annex C: Subprocessor list

-BabySea requires that each Subprocessor that processes Personal Data on BabySea's behalf enter into data processing agreements or equivalent contractual data protection terms, as required by GDPR Art 28(2) and equivalent Applicable Data Protection Law provisions, and is in the process of confirming or updating such terms with certain Subprocessors.
+BabySea requires that each Subprocessor that processes Personal Data on BabySea's behalf enter into data processing agreements or equivalent contractual data protection terms as required by Applicable Data Protection Law.